handoniumumumum/CS50-Cracker/README.md

 The only argument this program takes is a DES-encrypted password.

 Passwords up to and including 8 characters have unique encryption.
-Only the first 8 characters of a password are used in encryption, so encrypting Brandons will yield the same password as Brandons2 if the same salt is used.
+Only the first 8 characters of a password are used in encryption, so encrypting Brandons will yield the same as Brandons2 if the same salt is used.